 Cultivate Seed Programme (Wellingborough)

-Update: The first round of seed commissions have been awarded by a community panel.
-Sign up for the e-newsletter for announcements about these and a second round.
+Update: The first round of seed commissions have been announced.
+Sign up for the e-newsletter for more news about these projects and a second round of the Cultivate Seed Programme.

 Do you have a great idea for a creative or cultural project with the local community in Wellingborough?